LePage might not have a budget to veto Friday if lawmakers fail to cut a deal today

 As has been reported by the Bangor Daily News and others, a state shutdown wreaks havoc across Maine in many ways.
 In 1991, there were at times thousands of protesters in and around the State House as lawmakers negotiated.
 There was a camp or protesters across the street in Capitol Park and the rhetoric was furious, including chants of “we want [McKernan’s] head.”

 “At first it may have been a little bit of adrenaline rush, or kind of fun thing to do, but that didn’t last very long.
-They got very serious and very angry,” John Hale, a former BDN State House reporter who covered the 1991 shutdown, told Kasadi Moore, a BDN intern, by phone Monday.
+They got very serious and very angry,” John Hale, a former BDN State House reporter who covered the 1991 shutdown, told Kassadi Moore, a BDN intern, by phone Monday.
 “By the end of it, they were kind of a menace to the safety of the Legislature, and they were yelling, and some of them had air horns … They were blowing them just as the legislators went by, and at least one legislator claimed he lost part of his hearing because of that.
 Others ones would spit on the legislators.
 It was not a pretty scene at all.”

 This year’s State House protests have been modest until Tuesday, when the hallway between the House and Senate was clogged with sign-waving Mainers.
 Despite being told by building security officers not to chant, they often did.
 If there’s anything good about it, it’s that so far they are not demanding anyone’s head.